What is a BlueNote Light, and how do I add or change one?

 Everyone, everywhere, on all computers, sees all Lights and whether each one is On or Off.

-How to add a Light:
+How to add a Light or change an existing one:

 • Open System Wide Changes > Edit Lights Configuration and choose the Light Panels tab.